johnman3032/simple-lora-dreambooth-trainer/README.md

 *Made using scripts from https://github.com/huggingface/diffusers*

 **NOTE: The LoRAs only work for ComfyUI at this time, A1111 and other UIs load LoRAs differently.
-The full Dreambooth models do work for all other UI however.**
+The full Dreambooth models and embeddings do work for all other UI however.**

 **Python installation required, I recommend Python 3.10.6 but slightly